You can’t Milk a Soybean

 The Chinese say that the taste of tofu is the taste of a hundred things.
 Originating in the Tang Dynasty (AD 618 -907) in China.
 Tofu or soy bean curd was developed by the Chinese to combat the digestive problems of the soybeans.
 It is important to note that the traditional soybean was quite different to the soybean being cultivated today.
 “Glycine soja, the wild soybean, is found in northern, north-eastern and central China, adjacent areas of the former USSR, Korea, Taiwan and Japan.
 Glycine soja is the species of soybean that was consumed traditionally and is the ancestor of the modern cultivar, Glycine max”1, which has been cultivated to maximum economic potential.
 In addition, “It has been the cultivation of Glycine max coupled with mass production technology and incorporation of soy protein into numerous foods that has resulted in these compounds being almost unavoidable in the human diet.
 This mass exposure has only occurred in the last 30 years and it is still undetermined whether isoflavones are safe or not.”2

-In traditional Chinese medicine, soy has a cooling and moistening nature and maybe used therapeutically in treatment of malaria, chronic dysentery and Tuberculosis, where its moistening action can have a lubricating effect on the lungs and intestines.
-However it is its excessive intake that leads to dampness in the body and weakening the spleen, causing an over production of fluid, typically mucous.
-In addition, all processed milk is hyper-processed and typically housed in aseptic packaging for longer shelf life, however lifeless products such as these tend to produce excess mucoid deposits that result in the Chinese conditions damp and lung infections, excess phlegm production.
+In traditional Chinese medicine, soy has a cooling and moistening nature and maybe used therapeutically in treatment of malaria, chronic dysentery and tuberculosis, where its moistening action can have a lubricating effect on the lungs and intestines.
+Enjoy fresh, firm or dry tofu in moderation as an excessive intake that lead to dampness in the body.
+In Chinese medicine dampness presents in weakening of the spleen, causing an over production of fluid, typically mucous.
+In addition, most processed milk is hyper-processed and typically housed in aseptic packaging for longer shelf life, however lifeless products such as these tend to produce excess mucoid deposits that result in the Chinese conditions damp and lung infections, excess phlegm production.

 In the early 1970’s the only soy product most Australians knew existed was the black sauce that we used to drizzle over our steamed dim sims at the local Chinese take away or the fish and chip shop.
 Soy products have since come a long way, is a now touted as one of the most disease preventing foods.